Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Allocate_NCN_IP_Addresses.md

 ## Description

-This procedure allocates IP addresses for a NCN being added to a system to the applicable networks (HMN, NMN, MTL, CAN, etc...) to the System Layout Service (SLS) and the Boot Script Service (BSS).
+This procedure allocates IP addresses for an NCN being added to a system to the applicable networks (HMN, NMN, MTL, CAN, etc.) to the System Layout Service (SLS) and the Boot Script Service (BSS).

-This procedure will perform an verify the following:
+This procedure will perform and verify the following:
-1. If the NCN being added is ncn-m00[1-3], ncn-w00[1-3], or ncn-s00[1-3] are expected to be already present and consistent between SLS and BSS.
+1. If the NCN being added is ncn-m00[1-3], ncn-w00[1-3], or ncn-s00[1-3], it is expected to already be present and consistent between SLS and BSS.
-2. Otherwise new IP addresses for the NCN will be allocated and verified to be within the static IP address pool in the bootstrap_dhcp subnet for the various networks in system.
+1. Otherwise, new IP addresses for the NCN will be allocated and verified to be within the static IP address pool in the `bootstrap_dhcp` subnet for the various networks in system.

 ## Procedure
 1. Retrieve an API token: